minqiaowang/work-with-db-shard/README.md

-# oracle-sharded-database
+# Work with Oracle Database Shard
-You can view the publish page by click [here]( https://minqiaowang.github.io/work-with-shard/workshops/freetier)
+You can view the publish page by [click here]( https://minqiaowang.github.io/work-with-db-shard/workshops/freetier/)